The San Diego Community College District provided approximately 33,000 students with nearly $84 million in aid during 2015-2016.

 - Review your petition with a counselor, attach your student education plan and have the counselor sign your petition.

-- Submit your petition to the Dean of Student Development Office by the deadline posted below:
+- Submit your petition to the Dean of Student Development Office by the last day to withdraw classes for the current semester.

 CALIFORNIA DREAM ACT of 2011 (AB540)